microsoft/code-with-engineering-playbook/docs/agile-development/core-expectations/README.md

 # Agile core expectations

-This section contains core expectations for agile practices in CSE:
+This section contains core expectations for agile practices in ISE:

 - It should stay concise and link to external documentation for details.
 - Each section contains a list of core expectations and suggestions: